Wolverine971/9takes/src/blog/people/celebrities/Paris-Hilton.md

 As with any high-profile figure, Paris Hilton has had her fair share of drama and controversies.
 From her infamous run-ins with the law to the constant scrutiny of her personal life, Paris has weathered many storms.

-But through it all, her Enneagram Type 3 resilience has shone through.
-"I've learned to just brush off the negative stuff and focus on the positive," she's said.
-"You can't let the haters get you down."
+But through it all, her Enneagram Type 3 resilience has shone through. "**I've learned to just brush off the negative stuff and focus on the positive,**" she's said. "**You can't let the haters get you down.**"

 Paris's ability to bounce back, reframe the narrative, and emerge stronger than ever is a testament to the Type 3's tenacity and self-belief.